Reba Buhr

 Reba Buhr (born November 7, 1987) is an American voice actress who has worked on English dubbed anime series, Western animated TV series, and video games.
 She hosted the news segment Disney 365 on the Disney Channel from 2011–2012.
-Some of her roles include Misty in Pokémon Masters, Rose and Juleka in Miraculous: Tales of Ladybug and Cat Noir, Yukie Kanoko in Godzilla Singular Point, and Kohiruimaki Karen/LLENN in Sword Art Online: Alternative Gun Gale Online.
+Some of her roles include Misty in Pokémon Masters, Rose Lavillant and Juleka Couffaine in Miraculous: Tales of Ladybug & Cat Noir, Jennifer Record in ID-0, Yukie Kanoko in Godzilla Singular Point, Milo in Revisions, and Kohiruimaki Karen/LLENN in Sword Art Online: Alternative Gun Gale Online.
 Buhr is also a singer, having studied Theater and Voice at Occidental College, and has performed live at Disney's California Adventure as Jasmine in Aladdin!
 A Musical Spectacular, among other shows.